QianZeHao123/CV_qianzehao/cv-typst-version/cv_en.typ

 - Designed and developed customized logistics management systems for small and medium-sized logistics companies to optimize order processing and tracking efficiency.
 - Assisted in the development and maintenance of backend functions for the freight management system, optimizing data processing and interface design, and was responsible for database management and maintenance, including data backup, recovery, and performance optimization.
 - Technical Stack: Used tools such as Linux, MySQL, and Python for operations and development work.
+== Project Experience
+#chiline()

+*Dynamic Research on Market Innovation Product Diffusion* (#link("https://github.com/QianZeHao123/MDS-Research-Project")[#fa-github() ABM]) #h(1fr) *June 2024 -- September 2024*
+- In this project, based on the Bass diffusion theory and complex networks, I researched the diffusion dynamics of innovative products in the market.
+I built a flexible simulation framework using Python to simulate the impacts of individual heterogeneity and social network structure on diffusion.
+I was responsible for research design and simulation analysis, exploring the influence of consumer heterogeneity and network effects on market forecasts.
+The research found that the ratio of innovators to influential individuals significantly affects early adoption rates, providing new perspectives for market promotion.

+*Knowledge Base Construction for Tobacco Production Process* #h(1fr) *May 2023 -- Present*
+- Collaborating with the Henan Tobacco Company to develop a knowledge base for pest control and production processes, aimed at improving the efficiency of knowledge acquisition for technical personnel.
+The project utilizes natural language processing (NLP), knowledge graph construction, Python, and Neo4j technologies.
+I am responsible for designing and implementing text data processing and knowledge extraction models to construct the knowledge graph.

+*Nashsweeper* (#link("https://github.com/QianZeHao123/Nashsweeper")[#fa-github() Nashsweeper Source]) #h(1fr) *December 2022 -- July 2023*
+- Designed a learning website for beginners in game theory focused on understanding the concepts and algorithms of Nash equilibrium.
+Built the learning platform using Python, Flask, and Vue.js, and implemented algorithm-solving modules.
+As the project leader, I was responsible for algorithm design, website development, and user interface optimization.
+The project received the "Outstanding Undergraduate Thesis" award, and the website was used in Zhengzhou University's mathematical modeling training.

+*Tool Wear Prediction in Deep Learning for Machining Centers* (#link("https://github.com/Open-Source-Intelligent-Engineering")[#fa-github() OpenIE]) #h(1fr) *December 2022 -- June 2023*
+- Developed a predictive maintenance system for factory milling equipment that enables real-time prediction of tool wear through machine learning, reducing maintenance costs and improving equipment efficiency.
+Employed RNN (Recurrent Neural Network) for time series analysis, combined with signal processing techniques to process sensor data.
+I was responsible for model design and training, as well as project management.
+Successfully achieved high-precision tool wear predictions, significantly reducing equipment downtime, and the project won first prize at the "Challenge Cup" in Henan Province.

+*Crane Scheduling Optimization in Port Yards*  (#link("https://gitee.com/qian_zehao/map-source-version2")[#fa-github() Yard Crane Research]) #h(1fr) *April 2022 -- Present*
+- Researching crane scheduling optimization in port yards, analyzing its impact on operational efficiency, with a particular focus on the scheduling issues of inland ports along the Yangtze River.
+The project employs metaheuristic algorithms for scheduling optimization, specifically applying the GJO algorithm.
+Responsible for algorithm design and implementation, as well as data analysis, which providing theoretical support for port scheduling optimization.

 == Honors and Awards
 #chiline()